This article originally appeared on VICE UK

 A lot of the posters are pointing out very under-reported or ignored facts about the UK's hypocrisy when it comes the arms trade and what we supposedly believe about democracy and not murdering people all the time.
 It's completely perverse that our government wrings their hands and bleats half-convincingly about all the terrible conflicts which kill and displace millions around the world, but then simultaneously signs off on weapons and ammunition sales to those exact same regions, often arming both sides in the same conflict.

-My own poster is one about the UK government's planned renewal of our Trident nuclear weapons programme.
+My own poster is one about the UK government's planned renewal of our Trident nuclear weapons program.
 It points out all the potential benefits of a nuclear war, which I think are often over-looked when politicians are talking about the practicalities or costs of arming our country with the most appalling weapon mankind has ever created.
-When we're deciding whether to blow £100 billion on a weapons system that could lead to the destruction of life on this planet it's a good idea to spend a little time contemplating just what the consequences of that decision could be.
+When we're deciding whether to blow £100 billion [$155 billion] on a weapons system that could lead to the destruction of life on this planet it's a good idea to spend a little time contemplating just what the consequences of that decision could be.

 Why did you decide to target the tube and bus network?
 I guess the arms trade isn't something your average commuter tends to think about on their way to work?